PET imaging of the bone

 The high density of bones leads to strong attenuation, but it is appropriately corrected in modern PET/CT scanners.
 However, tracer uptake measured using PET/MRI may be underestimated compared to PET/CT because standard MRI-based attenuation correction does not accurately account for the attenuation by cortical bone (Fraum et al., 2016).
 CT can be used to assess bone density as Hounsfield Units.

 Bone marrow constitutes 4% of the total body mass.
 Trabecular (spongy) bone contains the marrow adipose tissue (yellow bone marrow) and in the heads of long bones also hematopoietic tissue (red bone marrow) that produces red blood cells (RBCs), platelets, and white blood cells (Suchacki et al., 2016).
 At the time of birth, all of the bone marrow contains hematopoietic cells, but by the age those are replaced by adipocytes (Li et al., 2018).
 Erythropoietin (EPO) stimulates the production of RBCs, and EPO is mostly produced in the kidneys.
-Hematopoiesis requires lot of energy, and those parts of the bone marrow have very rich vasculature, while quiescent regions can be hypoxic, and maintain undifferentiated haematopoietic stem cells.
+Thrombopoietin (TPO) stimulates production of platelets and sustains the viability of haematopoietic stem cells.
+Hematopoiesis requires lot of energy, and those parts of the bone marrow have very rich vasculature, while quiescent regions can be hypoxic, and maintain undifferentiated hematopoietic stem cells.
 Hypoxia inhibits osteoblasts and activates osteoclasts.
 Erythropoietic bone marrow can be imaged with iron isotopes, or labelled transferrin.
 The metabolic and proliferative activity of bone marrow can be quantified with PET using tracers such as [18F]FDG, [18F]FLT, [11C]acetate, [11C]methionine, and [11C]choline (Agool et al., 2011).

 The bone marrow adipose tissue (MAT) accounts for about 8-10% of the total body fat mass in healthy adults, and 70% of the volume of bone marrow.
 The total mass of MAT is about 1.35 kg, ranging from 0.5 to 3 kg (Scheller et al., 2016).
 Bones accumulate large proportion of postbrandial lipoproteins in the circulation (Niemeier et al., 2008).
 Bone marrow fat can be measured with 1H MR spectroscopy.
 Regulated MAT (rMAT) is dispersed within hematopoietic cells while the constitutive MAT (cMAT) is mainly located in more distant areas (Suchacki et al., 2016).
 Fatty acids are mainly unsaturated in cMAT, and saturated in rMAT.
 MAT has endocrine functions, secreting at least adiponectin and leptin, and it also may have regulative role in bone remodelling.
 MAT mass is affected by temperature, and it increases in caloric restriction (although WAT decreases), osteoporosis and type 1 diabetes, generally showing negative correlation with bone density (Fazeli et al., 2013; Rendina-Ruedy and Rosen, 2017).